Jim Nazworthy

 James I. Nazworthy (September 3, 1926 – February 21, 1974) was an American Thoroughbred horse racing trainer.

 Career

 Nazworthy began training horses at age twenty-one.
 Based in California, among his successful runners, he conditioned horses for owners such as Fannie Hertz, Travis Kerr, as well for his wife's Sledge Stable.

 Death

-He died in 1974 of a heart attack at age forty-seven.
+Nazworthy died in 1974 of a heart attack at age forty-seven.
 The Los Angeles Times February 23, 1974 obituary called Nazworthy "one of California's foremost trainers."

 A resident of Arcadia, California, he was survived by his wife, Maxine, a daughter of Sidney B. Factor, and their son, David.